 Building Flavor

-Building flavor is an art.
+Building flavor is an art, but it’s also a science.
 Spices and herbs are your best friends.
 I often experiment with different combinations to see what works.
 A pinch of salt, a dash of pepper, and a squeeze of lemon can transform a dish from bland to brilliant.
+Salt enhances flavor, while acid (like lemon juice or vinegar) brightens it.

 Practice Makes Perfect